HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image11.png)

-**User Menu Privilege**: The menu privileges for users when they enter the cluster management through accessing the general user interface can be configured.
+**User Menu Privilege:** The menu privileges for users when they enter the cluster management through accessing the general user interface can be configured.

 - When there is no special requirement, all menu privileges are granted by default.
 If it needs to mask the menu of a user, directly remove the checked item from the menu.
 - If HotDB Management has been upgraded, the menu privileges of historical platform users need to be checked to see whether the menu privileges in the new version need to be assigned. **Currently, due to the menu function security problem, the new function menu privileges in the new version will not be assigned to historical users by default, and need to be added by the users.**